enszrlu/NextStep/README.md

 NextStep 2.0 introduces a framework-agnostic routing system through navigation adapters.
 Each adapter is packaged separately to minimize bundle size - only the adapter you import will be included in your bundle.

+> **Important:** Make sure to import the adapter you need in your app in order to access full functionality.
+Without an adapter, navigation features like `nextRoute` and `prevRoute` will not work properly.

 #### Built-in Adapters

 ```tsx